amoLink/bluetooth_print_plus/README.md

 ## Introduction

-BluetoothPrint is a bluetooth plugin for [Flutter](https://flutter.dev), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-280、pt-380、gp-1324、gp-2120 eg.)
+Bluetooth Print Plus is a Bluetooth plugin used to print thermal printers in [Flutter](https://flutter.dev), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-280、pt-380、gp-1324、gp-2120 eg.)

 ### verison
 1.x.x -> blue and tsc command